top of page

 Know your dates

-Taxes are typical due on April 15th of each year, but can extend a day or two based on weekends.
-That means, they must be signed, sealed and post-marked by the US postal service on that date.
+Taxes are typically due in mid-April each year.
+That means, they must be signed, sealed and post-marked by the US postal service on the date their due.

 Know your lingo